 General Awareness is an important section that can help you grab the maximum marks in a competitive exam in the minimum time.
-You need not perform complex calculation to settle for the correct option so, it’s the best to be prepared with the facts and figures in advance so as to score to the maximum in this section.
-For Railway Exam 2019, important awards, current affairs, history, geography, general science, economy and Static GK is occupying the major part.
-To let you have an information about all important sections of GA, this post is to provide you with one of the important topic related to Writs In Indian Constitution.
+You need not perform complex calculations to settle for the correct option so, it’s best to be prepared with the facts and figures in advance so as to score to the maximum in this section.
+For Railway Exam, important awards, current affairs, history, geography, general science, economy, and Static GK is occupying the major part.
+To let you have information about all important sections of GA, this post is to provide you with one of the important topics related to Writs in the Indian Constitution.
 Grab the below given important points related to this particular topic and score well in the examination.

 Writs In Indian Constitution